/ Environmental /

 While we constantly seek to make a positive impact on the environment through a variety of measures, our greatest contribution undoubtedly comes from waste reduction services and recycling.
 WM continues to focus on responsible management of plastics and other materials, including a focus on creating domestic demand for recycled plastic, designing products for recyclability and developing new technologies that meet the needs of our customers while maximizing environmental benefits.
 Reducing GHG emissions associated with recycling is essential to ensuring our operations have a positive and lasting impact on the environment and our communities.

 Recycling and GHG Reduction Tools

 Providing tools for our customers to understand the GHG reductions achieved through recycling also helps communicate the sustainability benefits of recycling, thus motivating customers to procure services needed to improve recycling quality.
-Efforts to improve the quality and quantity of recycling are aligned with our science-based goal to increase avoided emissions by 38% by 2028, against a 2010 baseline.
-Recycling will play a critical role in helping to achieve that goal.
+Efforts to improve the quality and quantity of recycling are aligned with our sustainability goal to increase materials recovery.

 The Circularity of Recycling

 Hover over each section of the inner circle to reveal more information